 Within the chat, you can use various commands:

-: Execute a shell command.For longer messages or code snippets, use your preferred text editor directly in chat mode:
+For longer messages or code snippets, use your preferred text editor directly in an interactive session:

-# In chat mode, type:
+# In a session, type:

 /editor